-For example, if you look at your 401(k) statement and notice that one of your funds had a large decline in value but the others have performed well in a given time frame, this is no indication that the declining fund should be removed from your portfolio.
+Let's say you look at your 401(k) statement and notice that one of your funds had a large decline in value but the others have performed well in a given time frame.
+This is no indication that the declining fund should be removed from your portfolio.
 Look at mutual fund types and categories first to understand if other funds in the category have had similar performance.

 You may also use an index for a benchmark.
 For example, if the fund is a large-cap stock fund, a good benchmark is the S&P 500.
 If the S&P 500 declined 10% during the period you are analyzing but your fund declined 8%, you may not have reason for concern over the performance of your fund.

 Know When Good Fund Performance Can Be Bad

 If you are investing in a mutual fund, especially a stock fund, it is likely you plan to hold it for at least three years or more.
 Making this assumption, there is rarely a need to look at time periods of less than three years.
 However, this is not to say that short-term returns, of say 1 year, are irrelevant.
 In fact a 1-year return for a mutual fund that is incredibly higher compared to other funds in its category can be a warning signal.

 Yes, strong performance can be a negative indicator.
 There a few reasons for this: One reason is that an isolated year of unusually high returns is abnormal.
 Investing is a marathon, not a race; it should be boring, not exciting.
 Strong performance is not sustainable.
 Another reason to stay shy from high short-term performance is that this attracts more assets to the fund.